telefonicaid/fiware-orion/doc/manuals/admin/yum.md

 ## Using Yum repositories

-**FIXME:** reference distribution changed from CentOS/RHEL 7 to 8 in Orion 3.0.0.
-This document needs to be reviewed and updated.

 This document describes the guidelines of using FIWARE Yum repository to install Orion Context Broker.
-Provided configuration corresponds to x86_64 architecture and CentOS/RHEL 7 OS.
+Provided configuration corresponds to x86_64 architecture and CentOS/RHEL 8 OS.

 There are two available repositories: